Times Gone By Studio

 About Maureen Bennett

-In 2014, MAUREEN BENNETT envisioned expanding her 30 years of artistic endeavours in stained glass and fabric design into her own through a new medium…painting landscapes with acrylic on canvas.
+MAUREEN envisioned expanding the concepts of design in stained glass and fabric design into her own through a new medium…painting landscapes with acrylic on canvas.

 Maureen creates striking paintings with her signature “bold lines” of different colours and brilliant hues that create depth and vibrancy and offset with solid shapes.